leouieda/tesseroids/README.md

 will be placed in the directory where you unpacked the source.
 This program runs the [unit tests](https://en.wikipedia.org/wiki/Unit_testing) for *Tesseroids* (sources in the `test` directory).

+To run the test suite, simply execute `tesstest` with no arguments:

+    tesstest

+or on GNU/Linux:

+    ./tesstest

+A summary of all tests (pass or fail) will be printed on the screen.
 If all tests pass,
 the compilation probably went well.
 If any test fail,